 • Sunrooms.

-ENERGY STAR also suggests installing mini-splits in homes with atypical challenges, including:
+ENERGY STAR also suggests installing mini-splits in homes with unique challenges, like:

 • Expensive electric heat from baseboards, wall heaters or radiators.

-• Costly central heat, either because of high fuel prices or decreased efficiency.
+• Expensive central heat, either due to high fuel prices or reduced efficiency.

-When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have more accurage control over temperatures from room to room, due to zoned mini-split technology.
+In contrast with regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get exact control over temperatures from room to room, because of zoned mini-split technology.

-From helping you choose the ideal model to professionally installing it, our specialists at Lanz Furnace and Fireplace can take care of all your mini-split installation needs.
-Call us at 608-291-3606 right away to learn how a mini-split system can make your home comfier and to get your free estimate!
+From helping you select the ideal model to expertly installing it, our pros at Lanz Furnace and Fireplace can take care of all your mini-split installation needs.
+Reach us at 608-291-3606 today to discover how a mini-split system can make your house cozier and to request your free estimate!